Skip to content

 Drag one of the choices below:

-• A. the original parental generation in a hybrid cross
+• A. hybrid offspring of the parental generation

-• B. a type of cross when F1 generation individuals are crossed with one of the two parents
+• C. a type of cross where F1 generation hybrids are crossed with one of the parental genotype

-• E. a type of cross that mates two true-breeding individuals with different phenotype
+• E. a cross that brings together two true-breeding individuals who are homozygous for different sets of traits

 Matching Mendel's Foundational Principles of Genetics